HireDale/daleydose/prescription-add-meds.md

 1. Select the **Add Medication** button (green **Plus**) on the **Prescription** tab to view the [**Add Medication** window](/daleydose/window-add-medication).

 2. In the **Add Medication** window, enter either the generic or brand name of the medication in their respective fields.
-   - The **Generic Name** field is mandatory, while the **Brand Name** field is optional.

 3. If you enter a brand name while the **Generic Name** field is empty, the application automatically lists the brand name’s generic version in that field.
-   - The application auto-completes generic and brand name suggestions for each medication.
-   - You can turn off this feature in the options.

 4. Enter the medication dosage.